 The amount of the State's contribution should be negotiated in advance and specified in the State's Cooperative Agreement.
-If the State intends to use IUST Trust Fund cost recoveries to assist in meeting its cost share requirement, it must be specifically allowed for in the Cooperative Agreement.
-Use of cost recovered funds in this way does not change the dollar amount that the State agrees to provide as its cost share.
 Regardless of the source of funds the State uses to satisfy it cost share requirement, the State's contributions must be verifiable from its records, in accordance with applicable grant regulations.